-The 76 literacy items, 76 numeracy items, and 100 reading component items were dichotomously scored (solved: 1, not solved: 0), while the 14 problem-solving items were dichotomously or polytomously scored (five 3-point, one 2-point, and eight dichotomously scored items).
+The 76 literacy items (and the 11 additional unique items for Jakarta-Indonesia), 76 numeracy items (and the 3 additional unique items for Jakarta-Indonesia), and 100 reading component items were dichotomously scored (solved: 1, not solved: 0), while the 14 problem-solving items were dichotomously or polytomously scored (five 3-point, one 2-point, and eight dichotomously scored items).
 For the problem-solving items, an automated scoring algorithm was used to score the responses from the CBA.
 One of the innovations introduced in PIAAC was the use of the LCS algorithm (longest common subsequence); this algorithm allowed for a scoring method that is automated yet emulates the leniency shown by human scorers in cases where underlining or highlighting responses would typically be evaluated.
 Humans recognize with ease if a respondent highlights or underlines the correct phrase even if they carelessly error omit one or two characters at the end of the line, at the beginning, or somewhere in the middle of the text.
 The LCS was used in conjunction with a discrepancy measure to allow for scoring of these "almost complete" responses in a comparable way across countries.
-As part of this process, a country-and-language independent threshold was established for each item based on the rationale that reasonably small deviations from the completely correct underlining should be considered as correct responses (Sukkarieh, von Davier & Yamamoto, 2012).
+As part of this process, a country- and languageindependent threshold was established for each item based on the rationale that reasonably small deviations from the completely correct underlining should be considered as correct responses (Sukkarieh, von Davier, & Yamamoto, 2012).

-Regarding the handling of missing data, the PIAAC design followed a similar procedure to those used in prior studies (ALL and IALS) in order to provide comparability.
+Regarding the handling of missing data, the PIAAC design followed a procedure similar to those used in prior studies (ALL and IALS) in order to provide comparability.
 Because this was a voluntary survey of the adult population without direct consequence to the test taker, missing data in PIAAC has a characteristic structure that relates to the matrix sampling design and the instituted accommodation for respondents with very low literacy skills through core items.
-This structure is in part characterized by data missing completely at random (MCAR; within each path due to random assignment of blocks) as well as data missing at random (MAR), due to the self-assigned choice of the paper versus computer path or the selection of this path based on background data.
+This structure is in part characterized by data missing completely at random (within each path due to random assignment of blocks), as well as data missing at random, due to the self-assigned choice of the paper versus computer path or the selection of this path based on background data.
 More specifically, there are different types of missing values within the cognitive part of PIAAC: